countgizmo/zots/doc/run-book.md

   `nohup java -jar zots.jar -Dclojure.spec.check-asserts=true -Xmx400m -server &`

 Of course you should change the `Xmx` setting to your needs or to your machine's abilities.

+## Example of pscp command to upload the Game

+`pscp -i key.ppk /path/to/uberjar/zots.jar \zots.jar user-name@server-name:/path/to/game`